Jalen Ramsey: 2021 season

 On June 13, 2021, Ramsey announced during the Rams minicamp that he would change his number to No. 5 per the new NFL jersey number rule.
-He entered training camp slated as the de facto No. 1 starting cornerback.
+Ramsey entered training camp slated as the de facto No. 1 starting cornerback.
 Head coach Sean McVay named Ramsey the starting cornerback to begin the regular season and paired him with Darious Williams.

 On September 12, 2021, Ramsey started in the Los Angeles Rams' home-opener against the Chicago Bears and racked up a season-high nine combined tackles (seven solo) and broke up a pass during a 34–14 victory.
 In Week 2, he made three combined tackles (one solo), a pass deflection, and intercepted a pass thrown by Jacob Eason to tight end Jack Doyle late in the fourth quarter to secure a 27–24 win at the Indianapolis Colts.
 On December 13, 2021, the Rams placed him on COVID-19/reserve list and he subsequently missed their Week 14 win at the Arizona Cardinals on Monday Night Football.
 In Week 18, Ramsey recorded three solo tackles, made one pass deflection, and intercepted a pass by Jimmy Garoppolo to tight end George Kittle in the endzone during a 27–24 loss at the San Francisco 49ers.
 He finished the 2021 regular season with 77 combined tackles (62 solo), 16 pass deflections, tied a career-high with four interceptions, had a forced fumble, and one fumble recovery in 16 games and 16 starts.
 He finished the season with an overall grade of 84.4 from Pro Football Focus, marking the third highest grade of his career.

-The Los Angeles Rams finished the 2021 NFL season first in the NFC West with a 12–5 record and clinched a playoff berth.
-On January 17, 2022, the Rams defeated the Arizona Cardinals in the Wildcard Game 34–11.
+The Rams finished the season atop the NFC West with a 12–5 record and clinched a playoff berth.
+On January 17, 2022, the Rams defeated the Cardinals in the Wild Card Round 34–11.
 The following week, Ramsey made four combined tackles (three solo) and one pass deflection during a 30–27 win at the Tampa Bay Buccaneers in the Divisional Round.
 On January 30, 2022, he had one solo tackle and two pass deflections as the Rams defeated the San Francisco 49ers 20–17 in the NFC Championship Game to advance to the Super Bowl.
 On February 13, 2022, Ramsey started in Super Bowl LVI and recorded four combined tackles (three solo) and had one pass deflection as the Rams defeated the Cincinnati Bengals in a 23–20 comeback, earning Ramsey his first career Super Bowl ring.
 He earned First Team All-Pro honors and a Pro Bowl nomination for 2021.
 He was ranked ninth by his fellow players on the NFL Top 100 Players of 2022.